efueger/framework/README.md

-Welcome to an enhanced php 5.5 programming environment that provides inversion of control a web application or any function.
+Welcome to an enhanced php 5.5 programming environment that provides inversion of control of a web application or any function.

 ### Core Behaviours
 * Configuration